ftolentino/portfolio/README.md

 * _git clone **repository link**, to your local machine_
 * _open the index.html file in your browser, or run Go Live in VS Code to run the code on your local host._

+## Known Bugs

+* _The website is not completely responsive yet, will update when further lessons_

 ## License
 * MIT